-John Anderson Fry, appointed Drexel University’s 14th president in 2010, has served higher education for his entire professional life.
+John Fry, appointed Drexel University’s 14th president in 2010, has served higher education for his entire professional life.
 Through his roles as a consultant, board member, chief operating officer and chief executive, he has acquired a deep and broad understanding of the challenges of leading a major educational institution.

 Fry set out to transform Drexel into a private research university with a strong public purpose—an institution that harnesses both its long-established and still-emerging strengths to serve its students, its neighborhood, its city and the nation.
 Under Fry’s leadership, Drexel is setting a new standard for online and hybrid education, public-private partnerships, and becoming a powerful force for economic development in the Greater Philadelphia region.
 Fry led the University community’s collaboration on a five-year strategic plan, launched in 2012, to guide the pursuit of those goals.

 Fry has announced high-impact academic initiatives to increase the breadth of opportunity for students and faculty.
 He negotiated a groundbreaking merger in 2011 with the Academy of Natural Sciences of Philadelphia, America’s oldest major natural history museum and a world leader in natural sciences research.
 Drexel launched the Charles D. Close School of Entrepreneurship in 2013 to integrate entrepreneurial learning into the curriculum and support campus innovators.
 And Fry has forged a series of academic and research partnerships to enhance Drexel’s global connections in China, Turkey, Israel, Brazil, Chile, India and South Korea.